eduardoafonso1089/opcua_examples/README.md

 ```

 For detailed instructions on running each example, refer to the comments in the source files located in the /examples directory.

+## Examples

+### Basic Server and Client

+basic_server.c: A simple OPC UA server that provides a basic set of services.
+basic_client.c: A client that connects to the basic server and performs basic operations.

+### Data Access

+data_access_server.c: A server that supports data access services.
+data_access_client.c: A client that reads and writes data from/to the data access server.

+### Events

+event_server.c: A server that generates events.
+event_client.c: A client that subscribes to and processes events from the event server.

+## Contribution

+Contributions are welcome!
+If you have any examples you would like to add or improvements to the existing ones, feel free to open issues and submit pull requests.
+To contribute:

+- Fork the repository.
+- Create a branch for your feature (git checkout -b feature/MyFeature).
+- Commit your changes (git commit -m 'Add MyFeature').
+- Push to the branch (git push origin feature/MyFeature).
+- Open a Pull Request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.